quintel/documentation/docs/main/hydrogen.md

 The ETM also allows you to install flexible production routes.
 SMR, ATR and ammonia reforming are the 3 hydrogen production technologies which can be installed as both must-run and flexible.
 Next to this, flexible electrolysers can be installed.
 This technology is also known as power-to-gas.
 See [Power-to-gas](electricity-conversion#power-to-gas) for more information.
 The flexible technoligies will produce hydrogen if the hourly electricity price is low enough.

 Finally you can choose to import hydrogen from abroad.
 Import is assumed to be constant throughout the year.
 You can specify the costs of imported hydrogen in the cost section and also adjust the CO<sub>2</sub> emissions of imported hydrogen.
-Note that if the total year demand of hydrogen in your scenario exceeds supply, hydrogen will be imported automatically to avoid shortages.

 #### Dispatchable
 Dispatchable hydrogen sources include all hydrogen sources that can be turned on and off at will.
 Their production profiles are determined dynamically: in a given hour, dispatchable hydrogen sources will only produce hydrogen if the demand in that hour exceeds supply of must-run sources.
 Dispatchables will switch on to ensure that supply matches demand.
-The ETM models the following dispatchable heat sources:
+The ETM models the following dispatchable hydrogen sources:

 * Flexible Steam methane reforming (SMR)
 * Flexible Autothermal reforming (ATR)
 * Flexible Ammonia reforming
 * A back-up/emergency import

 For each of these production routes you can set the installed capacity in the 'Hydrogen production' section.
 The only exception is the back-up import.
 The ETM automatically determines the required amount of hydrogen import capacity to ensure that supply always meet demand in every hour.

 ![Hourly hydrogen production chart](/img/docs/20240314_hydrogen_production.png)